rwynx/Rwyns-Pypresence-RPC-Template/README.md

 * You can use **"empty_template.py"** to make a customized RPC.
 * Everything you need to change addressed in the template.

+## Contributing
+* There is no need for urgent help, but if you upload the rpc you made with template (pypresence), it might be good to display them as sample projects.

 ## FAQ
 **(WIP) Not done yet.**